opengovsg/starter-kit-docs/docs/guides/staging.md

 ## Set Environment Variables for Staging

 At the page for your Vercel project, click the Settings tab, then the Environment Variables section.
-Add new entries for `DATABASE_URL`, `POSTMAN_API_KEY` and `SESSION_SECRET`, then ensure that only the Preview environment is checked, and only for the `staging` branch.
+Add new entries for `POSTMAN_API_KEY` and `SESSION_SECRET`, then ensure that only the Preview environment is checked, and only for the `staging` branch.

 <img src={VercelEnv} />